Vision – U.S.1 Corridor CRA

-…a central gathering place that creates an identity for the city as well as provides entertainment and economic opportunities.
-The area will include a variety of development districts and connective open space to better serve Port St. Lucie’s current and future population.
+The CRA is intended to be a central gathering place that creates an identity for the city as well as provides entertainment and economic opportunities.
+It will include a variety of development districts and connective open space to better serve current and future residents.